Biology Major: Bachelor of Science Degree in Biology

 The Natural Science degree is a two-year program designed for students wishing to gain a foundation in scientific theory and practice.
 Students who earn their Associate of Science Degree will qualify for entry-level employment or continued education toward the baccalaureate degree.
 The degree is ideal for part-time students already working in the science field who are looking to advance in their current position.
 The program is closely aligned with the first two years of the Bachelor of Science Degree in Biology, making the transition from the AS to BS degree seamless.

-In addition to the unique program career paths above, GMercyU offers biology majors a compelling mix of educational advantages you won’t find at other colleges that offer biology:
+In addition to the unique degree options above, GMercyU offers a compelling mix of advantages you won’t find at other colleges that offer biology:

 You’ll learn directly from experienced, full-time faculty members with doctoral degrees, as opposed to the teaching assistants (TAs) you may find at other schools that offer biology.
 This means richer learning opportunities in the classroom, the laboratory, and the field, as well as closer mentoring relationships with our faculty.

 All biology majors are required to complete a research experience to prepare you for graduate school, medical school, or the workforce.
 And, almost every required course has a laboratory component, because the best way to learn is with hands-on experience guided by faculty experts.